kumaratul60/react-0-to-1/Chapter-2/theory.md

     Node module is a kind of database for npm.
     It is a folder that contains or keep track of all the packages and dependencies used the the development of the applications. \n
-    It is big file that we should not push to github.
+    It is big file that we should not push to `github`.

 17. What is the `dist` folder?